Simply put, no. Instagram users will not get a notification if you screenshot their story. Nor will will they get one if you screen record it.

 Why doesn’t Instagram send a notification if someone screenshots your story?

 It seems as though Facebook made the decision not to copy Snapchat’s notification feature.
 I imagine that this was a big topic of discussion back when they were initially designing Instagram Stories.

 My guess is that they excluded this feature on the basis that it could create a negative user experience.
 You see, many of us “Snapchat veterans” are well are aware of the dangers of taking a screenshot of someone’s story.
 However, what about Linda, who has never used Snapchat before?
 Will 65-year-old Joan inadvertently take a screenshot of Thelma’s story?
 That could kick off all sorts of beef.
 Bingo would never be the same again.

-Essentially, this is a feature that could cause embarrassment.
-And if there’s one thing we know about Facebook, it’s that they have always avoided features that could start arguments or cause friction.
+Essentially, this is a feature that could cause arguments.
+And if there’s one thing we know about Facebook as a company, it’s that they have always avoided features that could start arguments or cause friction.
 Facebook wants their platforms to be fun and happy places.
 They want their users to browse their apps for as long as possible so that they can show them more advertisements.

 To sum it up, a feature that could potentially push someone to deactivate their Instagram account in shame is bad for business.